smosharof/SSHTest/README.md

 # SSHTest
-This is to debug SSH-ADD failure on PowerShell
+This is to debug SSH-ADD failure on PowerShell.

+12/07
+This is a test.